Best phones for kids Android Central 2021

 - Perfect for kids with small hands

 - Dust and water-resistant

 - Not as feature-rich as other phones on the list

 Best for younger kids: GizmoWatch 2

 This pick isn't technically a phone but rather a smartwatch that stays connected with a SIM card.
-If you aren't quite ready to give your kid a fully-fledged smartphone but still want them to be within a phone call or text, the GizmoWatch 2 is kind of perfect.
+So if you aren't quite ready to give your kid a fully-fledged smartphone but still want them to be within a phone call or text, the GizmoWatch 2 is kind of perfect.

-Available in blue and pink colors, the GizmoWatch 2's design isn't going to overwhelm younger kids and can still be customized by changing out the strap.
+Available in blue and pink colors, the GizmoWatch 2's design won't overwhelm younger kids and is still customizable with its removable strap.
 There are some fun screen backgrounds that your child can choose from, and it has IPX7 water resistance plus a full day of battery life with the easy-to-use charger.

 The GizmoWatch 2 gives you access to a companion app that helps you manage the watch remotely.
 You can access calls and messages, choose which contacts your kid has access to, and even create GPS-based safe zones.
 You can also set up an emergency contact to activate by pressing and holding on to one of the watch buttons.

 While the GizmoWatch 2 is missing Wi-Fi, this does use Verizon as its exclusive wireless carrier.
 That means that in most places, it will have excellent reception and call quality.

 - Good call quality